 Ancestors from Coshocton County Ohio

-- JOHN AULT (PAF Generated) and his wife Fidelia Taylor (who came via Bartholomew county
+JOHN AULT and his wife Fidelia Taylor (who came via Bartholomew

-four times 1st to Caty Meek (she died in Coshocton county) said to be the
+2 - AQUILLA married four times 1st to Caty Meek (she died in Coshocton

-daughter of Richard Meek, 2nd Elizabeth Murphy, 3rd Martha Kirkpatrick and 4th
+documentation supports this), 2nd Elizabeth Murphy, 3rd Martha Kirkpatrick

 Massachusetts the son ot Ambrose Emery and Rebecca Yocum who was the son of

 James Emery and Ruth Watson who was son of Jonathan Emery and Mary Woodman

 beinf the son of John Emery and his secodn wife Mary (Shastwell) Webster;

 residing outside of Philadelphia, in Greene county Pennsylvania before migrating

 James Mack Williams is said to have been born in Coshocton County Ohio